Nina-Y/BackendHomeworkAssignment/README.md

 ### Running the Application

-- The application supports running with the default `input.txt` file located in the `src/main/resources` directory or a user-provided file path through the command line: mvn clean compile exec:java
+- The application supports running with the default `input.txt` file located in the `src/main/resources` directory through the command line: mvn clean compile exec:java
+- or a user-provided file path (example): mvn clean compile exec:java -Dexec.args="C:\input2.txt"

 ### Running the Tests